 - Build your dog’s confidence by teaching obedience commands using positive reinforcement methods with treats and praise.

 Overly excited greeting or petting the dog usually exacerbates the problem; therefore, decreasing direct physical interactions during greeting will help the dog to calm down.
-Never punish or scold your dog when he urinates—this will only increase the fear and worsen the problem.
+Never punish or scold your dog when they urinate—this will only increase the fear and worsen the problem.
 Rarely are medications needed as an adjunct with behavior modification for excitement or fear urination.